michaelend1/michaelend1/README.md

 ## About me

 I'm a recent Networking and Cybersecurity Graduate with a love for technology and solving intricate problems.
+I recently graduated from FingerLakes Commmunity College with an A.A.S degree in Networking and Cybersecurity.
+Now I am continuing my education at University at Albany majoring in Cybersecurity.

 ## My Goal